spacemeshos/go-spacemesh/tests/README.md

-#Automation Overview:
+# Automation Overview:

 SM-automation is written in Python 3.7 and uses pytest Python package for running tests on cloud machines that are managed by GKE (google kubernetes engine).
 Each test folder holds a test file (test_testname.py) and a config yaml file that contains test configurations, k8s configurations and SM-client arguments.

-Currently we use logs parsing in order to assert our tests but that will be changed to using the node's API.
+Please note: We currently use logs parsing in order to assert our tests but that will be changed to using the node's API.

-####Packaging
+#### Packaging

 Spacemesh code is being run on containers, miner container is defined in `DockerFile` file.
 It includes a basic OS, environment variables and the compiled SM code.